 Google My Business 101

 Over the next four weeks, Mike is going to go over the following so that you can become a master of the Google My Business domain!

 After watching the videos you will know everything you need to be ready to launch your listing live – and maybe a fact or two about Mike.
 We made each video bit sized so you can get back to running your business.

 In the meantime, learn more about local listings by viewing some of our previous posts’ on the subject.
 If you are trying to rank your business higher in the search engines and in the local stack, it is critical that you have your GMB setup properly.

 If you need help give us a call and ask for Mike, he will be more than happy to assist you to setup up Google My Business.

 Part 1: An Introduction to Google My Business:

 Transcript of the Video:

 Hey guys.
 Mike McGeady, account manager and product specialist with 33 Mile Radius.
 Today I’m thrilled that we’re kicking off a series of videos aimed to educate business owners on the importance of Google My Business, and the significant role that it plays in your online marketing efforts.
-Regardless of you business; if you’re a baker with a retail location, or a plumber with a service area, Google My Business is an effective way to engage your customers online.
+Regardless of your business; if you’re a baker with a retail location or a plumber with a service area, Google My Business is an effective way to engage your customers online.

 As showcased by this local photographer, you have a clear understanding of who they are, what service that they’re providing, their location, best phone number, and their hours and operation.
 As you can see with their stunning photographs, they’re showcasing their most recent work to give the clients a better sense of who they are, and what they do.